d-davis/Madagascar_Legacy_Niche_Construction/README.md

 --------------------

 ### File list:
--- Ceramic_Network_Analysis.rmd - R-markdown file containing reproducible code for remote sensing analysis of legacy niche construction and ecological impacts of human activities on SW Madagascar.
-The code uses satellite datasets from PlanetInc which cannot be shared on this repository and archaeological site data which can be shared upon reasonable request.
+-- Socioeconomic_Analysis.rmd - R-markdown file containing reproducible code for remote sensing analysis of legacy niche construction and ecological impacts of human activities on SW Madagascar.
+The code uses satellite datasets from Planet Inc. which cannot be shared on this repository and archaeological site data which can be shared upon reasonable request.

 ### Additional notes: